data-integrations/ftp-plugins/docs/FTPSource-batchsource.md

 **Delimiter:** Delimiter to use when the format is 'delimited'.
 This will be ignored for other formats.

 **Use First Row as Header:** Whether to use the first line of each file as the column headers.
-Supported formats are 'text', 'csv', 'tsv', and 'delimited'.
+Supported formats are ' text', 'csv', 'tsv', and 'delimited'.

 **Enable Quoted Values** Whether to treat content between quotes as a value.
 This value will only be used if the format is 'csv', 'tsv' or 'delimited'.
 For example, if this is set to true, a line that looks like `1, "a, b, c"` will output two fields.
 The first field will have `1` as its value and the second will have `a, b, c` as its value.
 The quote characters will be trimmed.
 The newline delimiter cannot be within quotes.

 It also assumes the quotes are well enclosed.
 The left quote will match the first following quote right before the delimiter.
 If there is an unenclosed quote, an error will occur.

+**Enable Multiline Support** Enable the support for a single field, enclosed in quotes, to span over multiple lines.
+This value will only be used if the format is 'csv', 'tsv' or 'delimited'.
+The default value is false.

 **Regex Path Filter:** Regex to filter out files in the path.
 It accepts regular expression which is applied to the complete path and returns the list of files that match the specified pattern.

 **Allow Empty Input:** Identify if path needs to be ignored or not, for case when directory or file does not